atomisthq/docs/docs/automations/graphql.md

 data.
 It also provides access to the data model's documentation.

 !!! note
-    On Mac OS it's easiest to install GraphiQL as a stand-alone app from https://github.com/skevy/graphiql-app.
+    On macOS it's easiest to install GraphiQL as a stand-alone app from https://github.com/skevy/graphiql-app.

 After installation you need to configure the endpoint and authentication in GraphiQL.